 - You must abide by the content guidelines offered by the AdSense team.

 - You cannot simply post anything you want to post.
-Even though you may not be violating any webmaster guidelines, you cannot publish certain types of posts due to the AdSense policies.
-(Example: websites which allow us to watch movies online.)
+Even though you may not be violating any webmaster guidelines, you cannot publish certain types of posts due to AdSense policies.
+(Example: Websites which allow us to watch movies online.)

-- To earn more from AdSense, you need to try out various optimization techniques, including using keywords with high CPC.
+- To earn more from AdSense, you need to continually try out various optimization techniques, including using keywords with high CPCs.

-- If you get traffic from countries like India, Pakistan and Malaysia, you might earn mere pennies from AdSense.
+- If most of your traffic is from countries like India, Pakistan, or Malaysia, you might earn mere pennies from AdSense.

-None of these drawbacks make AdSense evil, but these issues do point to the fact that AdSense is not as great as you may think it is.
+None of these drawbacks make AdSense evil, but these issues do point to the fact that AdSense may not be as great as you think it is.

 Let me start by sharing my own journey with AdSense:

-You may be wondering why I would say this since I make lots of money blogging ( $8800/month as this article is being written), but have you ever seen AdSense ads here at ShoutMeLoud?
+You may be wondering why I would say this since I make lots of money blogging (over $30,000/month).
+But let me ask you: Have you ever seen AdSense ads here at ShoutMeLoud?

-If you happened to stumble upon a previous ShoutMeLoud article on my AdSense earnings for 4 years, you know that I made almost no money with AdSense, compared to other monetization techniques I have used.
-The only good thing about AdSense is recurring income, which can offer a feeling of security to some degree.
+If you take a look at my AdSense earnings for 4 years, you’ll know that I’ve made almost no money with AdSense, compared to the loads of money I’ve made with other monetization techniques.
+The only good thing about AdSense is the recurring income, which can offer a feeling of security to some degree.

-Now that you know my AdSense story, I will share with you my experience successfully monetizing a few blogs without using AdSense at all, and what can happen if you choose to do the same.
+Now that you know my AdSense story, I will share my experience of successfully monetizing a few blogs without using AdSense at all, and what can happen if you choose to do the same.

 Takeaway: When you read about a new ad network, try it out.
-Don’t be afraid to experiment with things.
-Instead of simply looking for a review, search for income reports and case studies.
+Don’t be afraid to experiment.
+Also, instead of simply looking for a review, search for income reports and/or a case study.

-You will be inclined to earn via your strong skill set:
+You will be inclined to earn using your natural set of skills.

-I have a blog called WpFreeSetup which is currently in its orphan stage, but the good thing is that I have a blog business plan ready, and I believe it will work.
+I have a blog called WPSutra which is currently in its orphan stage.
+But the good thing is that I have a blog business plan ready, and I believe it will work.
 To what extent, I’m not sure.
-But this blog has been running for a while now, I do not use AdSense, and the blog is still making enough money to cover my hosting and maintenance fees for that blog.
+But this blog has been running for a while now, I do not use AdSense, and the blog is still making enough money to cover its hosting and maintenance fees.